 My position has been and remains that the Durbin Amendment and, specifically, the section related to the "In-Kind Incentive" clearly protects programs such as the "Non-Cash Adjustment," in the event that such programs made their way to the courts.
-In addition, the Expressions Hair Design case that went all the way to the Supreme court validated that the court believes a merchant has the right to communicate their prices however they like, provided the communication is clear.
+In addition, the Expressions Hair Design case that went all the way to the Supreme Court validated that the court believes a merchant has the right to communicate their prices however they like, provided the communication is clear.
+While I am going to provide a much more practical look at the current state of Visa rules and compliance actions as well as a strong recommendation to avoid Non-Cash Adjustment and other pricing programs that add a line item to the receipt, I want to clarify first that this is a response to our current reality and runs contrary to my beliefs about what does and does not fall under the scope of what Visa is allowed to enforce.